harita-gr/SimpliLearn-FSD-P2-Flight-Booking-System/README.md

-# FLYAWAY AIRLINE TICKET BOOKING PORTAL
+# FLYAWAY AIRLINE TICKET BOOKING PORTAL :airplane:
 This is a flight ticket booking  application developed for **Flyaway Airline Booking**

+---

 ## About the application
 The application is designed to assist the user by providing service to book flight tickets.They requirements of the application are: